emmt/ScientificCameras.jl/README.md

 ### Region of interest

-The region of interest (ROI) is defined by 4 values:
+The region of interest (ROI) is defined by 6 values:

+- `xsub`, `ysub` the horizontal and vertical dimensions of the macro-pixels in pixels;

 - `xoff`, `yoff` the horizontal and vertical offsets of the ROI in pixels relative to the sensor area;